 Try a demo of the encryption scheme here.

-Alice chooses two secret prime numbers \( p = 277 \) and \( q = 317 \) and computes \( n = p \cdot q = 277 \cdot 317 = 87809 \).
-She then chooses the public encryption exponent \( e = 19907 \) such that \( \gcd(e, \phi(n)) = 1 \) where \( \phi(n) = (p-1) \cdot (q-1) = (277-1) \cdot (317-1) = 87216 \).
-Finally she publish the public key \( pk = (n, e) = (87809, 19907) \).
+Alice chooses two secret prime numbers \( p = 277 \) and \( q = 317 \), and computes \( n = p \cdot q = 277 \cdot 317 = 87809 \).
+She then selects the public encryption exponent \( e = 19907 \) such that \( \gcd(e, \phi(n)) = 1 \), where \( \phi(n) = (p-1) \cdot (q-1) = (277-1) \cdot (317-1) = 87216 \).
+Finally, she publishes the public key \( pk = (n, e) = (87809, 19907) \).

-Bob, a friend of Alice, find Alice's public key because he wants to send a secret message to Alice.
-First he converts the message into the integer \( m = 12345 \) satisfying \( 1 \leq m \leq n-1 \).
-He then uses Alice's public key to compute the ciphertext \( c = E_{pk}(m) = m^{e} \: mod \: n = 12345^{19907} \: mod \: 87809 = 66975 \) which he sends to Alice.
+Bob, a friend of Alice, finds Alice's public key because he wants to send her a secret message.
+First, he converts the message into the integer \( m = 12345 \), satisfying \( 1 \leq m \leq n-1 \).
+He then uses Alice's public key to compute the ciphertext \( c = E_{pk}(m) = m^{e} \: mod \: n = 12345^{19907} \: mod \: 87809 = 66975 \), which he sends to Alice.

-Before Alice can decrypt the received ciphertext, she needs the secret decryption exponent \( d \) which is a part of the secret key \( sk = (n, d) \).
-She uses the extended Euclidean algorithm that gives her the equation \( \gcd(e, \phi(n)) = e \cdot \lambda + \phi(n) \cdot \mu = 19907 \cdot 18011 + 87216 \cdot (-4111) = 1 \) where the secret decryption exponent is \( d = \lambda \; mod \; \phi(n) = 18011 \; mod \; 87216 = 18011 \).
+Before Alice can decrypt the received ciphertext, she needs the secret decryption exponent \( d \), which is part of the secret key \( sk = (n, d) \).
+She uses the extended Euclidean algorithm, which gives her the equation \( \gcd(e, \phi(n)) = e \cdot \lambda + \phi(n) \cdot \mu = 19907 \cdot 18011 + 87216 \cdot (-4111) = 1 \), where the secret decryption exponent is \( d = \lambda \; mod \; \phi(n) = 18011 \; mod \; 87216 = 18011 \).
 Alice then uses the secret decryption exponent \( d = 18011 \) to compute the plaintext \( m' = D_{sk}(c) = c^{d} \: mod \: n = 66975^{18011} \: mod \: 87809 = 12345 \).

-In the signature scheme Samantha first chooses two large secret prime numbers \( p \) and \( q \) and computes the product \( n = p \cdot q \).
-She then chooses the public verification exponent \( v \) such that \( 3 \leq v \leq n-1 \) and \( \gcd(v, \phi(n)) = 1 \) where \( \phi(n) = (p-1) \cdot (q-1) \) is called Euler's phi function.
-Next she uses the extended Euclidean algorithm to compute the secret signing exponent \( s \).
-The extended Euclidean algorithm gives her the equation \( v \cdot \lambda + \phi(n) \cdot \mu = \gcd(v, \phi(n)) \) where \( s = \lambda \; mod \; \phi(n) \) is the inverse of \( v \) because \( v \cdot s \: mod \: \phi(n) = 1 \) (remember that in the RSA case \( s \) only exists because \( \gcd(v, \phi(n)) = 1 \)).
-Samantha then publish the public key \( pk = (n, v) \) and stores the secret key \( sk = (n, s) \).
+In the signature scheme, Samantha first chooses two large secret prime numbers \( p \) and \( q \), and computes the product \( n = p \cdot q \).
+She then chooses the public verification exponent \( v \) such that \( 3 \leq v \leq n-1 \) and \( \gcd(v, \phi(n)) = 1 \), where \( \phi(n) = (p-1) \cdot (q-1) \) is called Euler's phi function.
+Next, she uses the extended Euclidean algorithm to compute the secret signing exponent \( s \).
+The extended Euclidean algorithm gives her the equation \( v \cdot \lambda + \phi(n) \cdot \mu = \gcd(v, \phi(n)) \), where \( s = \lambda \; mod \; \phi(n) \) is the inverse of \( v \) because \( v \cdot s \: mod \: \phi(n) = 1 \) (remember that in the RSA case, \( s \) only exists because \( \gcd(v, \phi(n)) = 1 \)).
+Samantha then publishes the public key \( pk = (n, v) \) and stores the secret key \( sk = (n, s) \).

-After Samantha has computed the fingerprint \( \mathcal{H}(m) \) of the message \( m \) she signs the fingerprint by using the RSA signing algorithm \( S \) with the secret signing key \( sk = (n, s) \) by \( \sigma = S_{sk}(\mathcal{H}(m)) = \mathcal{H}(m)^{s} \: mod \: n \) where \( \sigma \) is called the signature of \( \mathcal{H}(m) \).
-She then sends the message \( m \) and the signature \( \sigma \) to Victor.
+After Samantha has computed the fingerprint \( \mathcal{H}(m) \) of the message \( m \), she signs the fingerprint using the RSA signing algorithm \( S \) with the secret signing key \( sk = (n, s) \), by computing \( \sigma = S_{sk}(\mathcal{H}(m)) = \mathcal{H}(m)^{s} \: mod \: n \), where \( \sigma \) is called the signature of \( \mathcal{H}(m) \).
+She then sends both the message \( m \) and the signature \( \sigma \) to Victor.

 \( \eqalign{ S_{sk}(m_{1}) \cdot S_{sk}(m_{2}) &= m_{1}^{s} \cdot m_{2}^{s} \: mod \: n &&(\mbox{exponent rule}) \\ &= (m_{1} \cdot m_{2})^{s} \: mod \: n \\ &= S_{sk}(m_{1} \cdot m_{2} \: mod \: n) } \)

-However, if Samantha computes the signatures of the fingerprints instead, i.e. \( \sigma_{1} = S_{sk}(\mathcal{H}(m_{1})) \) and \( \sigma_{2} =S_{sk}(\mathcal{H}(m_{2})) \), the signature \( \sigma_{1} \cdot \sigma_{2} \: mod \: n \) is no longer a valid signature of \( m_{1} \cdot m_{2} \: mod \: n \) because \( \mathcal{H}(m_{1}) \cdot \mathcal{H}(m_{2}) \neq \mathcal{H}(m_{1} \cdot m_{2}) \) (this is a slightly abuse of notation because it comes from the fact that the hash function is collision resistant):
+However, if Samantha computes the signatures of the fingerprints instead, i.e., \( \sigma_{1} = S_{sk}(\mathcal{H}(m_{1})) \) and \( \sigma_{2} = S_{sk}(\mathcal{H}(m_{2})) \), then the signature \( \sigma_{1} \cdot \sigma_{2} \: mod \: n \) is no longer a valid signature for \( m_{1} \cdot m_{2} \: mod \: n \), because \( \mathcal{H}(m_{1}) \cdot \mathcal{H}(m_{2}) \neq \mathcal{H}(m_{1} \cdot m_{2}) \).
+This is a slight abuse of notation, but the key point is that the hash function is collision-resistant.

 \( \eqalign{ S_{sk}(\mathcal{H}(m_{1})) \cdot S_{sk}(\mathcal{H}(m_{2})) &= \mathcal{H}(m_{1})^{s} \cdot \mathcal{H}(m_{2})^{s} \: mod \: n &&(\mbox{exponent rule}) \\ &= (\mathcal{H}(m_{1}) \cdot \mathcal{H}(m_{2}))^{s} \: mod \: n \\ &\neq (\mathcal{H}(m_{1} \cdot m_{2}))^{s} \: mod \: n \\ &= S_{sk}(\mathcal{H}(m_{1} \cdot m_{2} \: mod \: n)) } \)

-Another possible attack by Eve when Samantha signs messages instead of fingerprints is to choose a random signature \( \sigma \) and then compute the message by \( \sigma^{v} \: mod \: n = m \) (remember that the public key is \( pk = (n, v) \)).
-Now \( \sigma \) is a valid signature of \( m \), i.e. Eve has forged a signature of Samantha.
-But if a secure hash function \( \mathcal{H} \) is used then \( \sigma^{v} \: mod \: n = \mathcal{H}(m) \) and it's hard for Eve to compute \( m \) from \( \mathcal{H}(m) \), i.e. to compute the preimage.
+Another possible attack by Eve, if Samantha signs messages instead of fingerprints, is for Eve to choose a random signature \( \sigma \) and then compute the message as \( \sigma^{v} \: mod \: n = m \) (recall that the public key is \( pk = (n, v) \)).
+Now, \( \sigma \) is a valid signature for \( m \); in other words, Eve has forged Samantha's signature.
+However, if a secure hash function \( \mathcal{H} \) is used, then \( \sigma^{v} \: mod \: n = \mathcal{H}(m) \), and it is hard for Eve to compute \( m \) from \( \mathcal{H}(m) \), i.e., to find a preimage.

-Before Victor can verify the signature \( \sigma \) of the message \( m \) he uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
-Victor then verifies the signature by computing \( \sigma^{v} \: mod \: n \) and checking that it's equal to \( \mathcal{H}(m) \).
-Only if \( \sigma^{v} \: mod \: n = \mathcal{H}(m) \) is the signature valid.
+Before Victor can verify the signature \( \sigma \) on the message \( m \), he uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message.
+Victor then verifies the signature by computing \( \sigma^{v} \: mod \: n \) and checking that it is equal to \( \mathcal{H}(m) \).
+The signature is valid only if \( \sigma^{v} \: mod \: n = \mathcal{H}(m) \).

 Key creation | |